 - Auto-generated usage example for the endpoint

-- Calling the API from the console
+- Calling the API from the code playground

 - Code samples are reactive: they change with user input